SumiSastri/dev-blogs/docs/fullstack-JavaScript/part1-history-of-javascript.md

 JavaScript is therefore considered DOM and node dependent in the front end.

+Known as JS as well as Vanilla JavaScript - refering to JS without frameworks or libraries, JavaScript is now one of the most popular scripting languages.

 ## Why is JavaScript considered a non-blocking, single-threaded language?

 JavaScript has no concept of input or output.
 To enforce structure on JavaScript, Typescript, a JavaScript superscript defines types as inputs or outputs.
 This is why JavaScript is considered a script versus a traditional software engineering programme.